 Street Robbery or Mugging

-is a low level type of crime, often committed by youths or people with drug dependancies.
+This is the most common type of crime, often committed by youths or people with drug dependencies.
 Money or other valuables such as a mobile phone are often demanded.

 Robberies of small businesses.

-These may involve one or two people, and might include a petrol station etc.
+These may involve one or two people, and might include a petrol station or shop.

-These robberies vary from a security van robbery type offence, to well prepared and professional bank robberies committed by intelligent and experienced organised criminals.
+These robberies vary from a security van robbery type offence to a well prepared and professional bank robbery committed by intelligent and experienced organised criminals.

-Some of the above items can be explained innocently.
-If they cannot be linked to the scene of an alleged crime, but only to the suspect, then they do not necessarily prove guilt, but a competent specialist robbery lawyer will know before trial that a good explanation would usually be required.
+Some above items can be explained innocently.
+If they cannot be linked to the scene of an alleged crime, but only to the defendant, then they do not necessarily prove guilt, but a competent specialist robbery lawyer will know before trial that a good explanation would usually be required.